 Your LulzBot 3D printer is equipped with a PEI print surface.
 This revolutionary new print surface has been tested by the advanced members of the LulzBot community and has proved to be an easier and more reliable 3D printing surface.

-When cleaned and heated to the recommended temperatures, your print sticks well without the need for solvents or glues for most materials, the first time and release from the print surface once cooled to the recommended filament-specific object removal temperature.
+When cleaned and heated to the recommended temperatures, your print sticks well without the need for solvents or glues for most materials, the first time.
+Printed items release well when cooled to the recommended filament-specific object removal temperatures included within Cura LulzBot Edition.
 Get the longest life out of your PEI print surface by performing the periodic maintenance listed below.

 Clean your PEI print surface